Vowel harmony: Khanty

+Trigger vowels occur in the first syllable of a word, and control the backness of the entire word.
+Target vowels are affected by vowel harmony and are arranged in seven front-back pairs of similar height and roundedness, which are assigned the archiphonemes A, O, U, I, Ɪ, Ʊ.

+The vowels /e/, /œ/ and /ɔ/ appear only in the first syllable of a word, and are thus strictly trigger vowels.
+All other vowel qualities may act in both roles.

 Vowel harmony is lost in the Northern and Southern dialects, as well as in the Surgut dialect of Eastern Khanty.

 Mari

 Most varieties of the Mari language have vowel harmony.

 Erzya

 The Erzya language has a limited system of vowel harmony, involving only two vowel phonemes: /e/ (front) versus /o/ (back).

 Moksha, the closest relative of Erzya, has no phonemic vowel harmony, though /ə/ has front and back allophones in a distribution similar to the vowel harmony in Erzya.

 Finnic languages

 Vowel harmony is found in most of the Finnic languages.
 It has been lost in Livonian and in Standard Estonian, where the front vowels ü ä ö occur only in the first (stressed) syllable.
 South Estonian Võro (and Seto) language as well as some [North] Estonian dialects, however, retain vowel harmony.

 Finnish

 In the Finnish language, there are three classes of vowels – front, back, and neutral, where each front vowel has a back vowel pairing.
 Grammatical endings such as case and derivational endings – but not enclitics – have only archiphonemic vowels U, O, A, which are realized as either back [u, o, ɑ] or front [y, ø, æ] inside a single word.
 From vowel harmony it follows that the initial syllable of each single (non-compound) word controls the frontness or backness of the entire word.
 Non-initially, the neutral vowels are transparent to and unaffected by vowel harmony.
 In the initial syllable: